Geopolitical zones in Nigeria and their states: detailed 2026 update

-The Federal Republic of Nigeria is divided into six regions, commonly referred to as geopolitical zones.
+Nigeria is divided into six regions, commonly referred to as geopolitical zones.
 These administrative regions were created during General Sani Abacha's regime.
-The six geopolitical zones and their states form the basis for the distribution of economic, educational, and political resources among Nigerians.
-Sati Umaru Fwatshak, a Professor of History at the University of Jos, provides insights into how Nigeria's geopolitical zones impact the distribution of power and governance structures at federal and regional levels.
+The six geopolitical zones in Nigeria form the basis of the distribution of economic, educational, and political resources among Nigerians.
+Sati Umaru Fwatshak, a Professor of History at the University of Jos, provides insights into the impact of having the zones and why they are important.

 Source: UGC